fuhoang/db/README.md

 ```

 ## Configuration
-Replace with your database credentails detail on the config.ini
+Replace with your database credential details on the config.ini

 ```
 [database]